bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 - instead of checking if `stack == target`, we should check the current vert
 - you have to remove the visited verts from this set `stack.extend(self.vertices[current_vert])`
 - instead of returning `stack` at the end, should return `visited`

+find_components

+- we should be checking for vertices NOT in visited